Frequently Asked Questions about Physics Education Research

 Mazur also tested problem-solving ability by giving the Mechanics Baseline Test, a test similar to the FCI but with more quantitative questions, in classes using Peer Instruction and traditional lecture.
 Students in the Peer Instruction classes scored higher on the test as a whole and on the quantitative questions.

 At the University of Minnesota, Heller, Keith, and Anderson showed that when students used Cooperative Group Problem Solving, they performed much better on traditional exam problems than students in traditional lecture sections.

-In another study, Pollock found in a longitudinal study that students who had taken introductory electromagnetism courses using Tutorials in Introductory Physics with learning assistants received slightly better grades in a traditionally taught junior-level electromagnetism course.
+At the Unversity of Colorado, Pollock found in a longitudinal study that students who had taken introductory electromagnetism courses using Tutorials in Introductory Physics with learning assistants received slightly better grades in a traditionally taught junior-level electromagnetism course.

 If students have an incorrect idea about physics, why not just show them a demonstration illustrating the correct principle?
 Surely seeing is believing!

 Demonstrations are a valued tool of many physics instructors, who often think that one of the best ways to help students understand a phenomenon is to show them a demonstration that clearly illustrates it.
 Unfortunately, research shows that when students watch a demonstration, they may actually see something completely different than we expect.